What are the most spectacular roads in Peru?

 Nevado Huayracancha: Driving to 5,045m through the Peruvian mining heartland

-Reaching a staggering elevation of 5,045m (16,551ft) above sea level, Nevado Huayracancha (also spelled Wayrakancha) is one of the most formidable high mountain passes in the Peruvian Andes.
-Located on the regional border between Lima and Junin, this route is one of the highest roads in the country, serving as a vital high-altitude corridor through the rugged Cordillera Central.
+Nevado Huayracancha (also spelled Wayrakancha) is a high mountain pass in the Peruvian Andes at an elevation of 5,045m (16,551ft) above sea level.
+Located on the regional border between Lima and Junin, this route is one of the highest roads in the country.

 Abra Tucuccasa